 17. Embrace The Façade of The House at the Minute

 The building’s façade is decorated with sgraffito, depicting scenes from Greek mythological and biblical and is an example of Czech Renaissance townhouse architecture.

+Old Town Hall – was established in 1338 as the seat of the Old Town administration and one of the top places to see in Prague.
 The oldest part of the complex consists of a beautiful Gothic tower with a bay chapel and a unique astronomical clock – known as the Orloj.

+You can also do a guided tour of the Old Town Hall complex.
 Which includes the historical halls, the Gothic tower with a view (a great way to see Prague from above), the chapel and the underground areas.

-Clementinum (Klementinum in Czech)
+18. Clementinum (Klementinum in Czech)

 The grounds of the Klementinum, is one of the largest historic complexes in Europe, built from the 16th to the mid-18th century.